- Location: Sawyer County Wisconsin

 During the first full weekend in June, all ATVs and UTVs are exempt from registration and trail pass requirements.
 But, all other laws including age restrictions and required equipment still apply.

-- No passengers are allowed on ATVs unless the ATV is designated by the manufacturer as a 2 up.
+- Passengers are not allowed on ATVs unless the ATV is designed by the manufacturer as a 2 up ATV.
 After market passenger seats do not qualify as legal.

 - Tires only.
 ATVs/SxS can not run on tracks except on private land or frozen water